RANDOLPH COMMUNITY CLINIC Family Doctor

 All viruses mutate, or change, over time.
 The longer a virus sticks around, the more time it has to change.
 When a virus changes, it is called a variant.
 Many variants are no more harmful than the original virus, however, some can be more infectious or deadly.
 When our bodies are faced with a new variant, our immune responses built from vaccination or a previous infection may be able to fight it off.
 The sooner people get vaccinated against COVID-19, the less opportunity we give the virus to keep mutating.

-Currently, the Delta variant is the predominant strain of COVID-19 in Wisconsin.
-It is more contagious than any other strain of the virus, and it may cause more severe illness.
-Unvaccinated people are at especially high risk from the Delta variant.
-Vaccination, mask wearing, and social distancing are the most effective ways to fight the Delta variant.
+Currently, the Omicron variant is the predominant strain of COVID-19 in Wisconsin.
+It is more contagious than any other strain of the virus.
+Although Omicron may cause more mild illness than some other strains, some people may still have severe disease, need hospitalization, and could die from the infection with this variant.
+Unvaccinated people are at especially high risk from this variant.
+Vaccination, mask wearing, social distancing, and frequent testing are the most effective ways to fight the Omicron variant.

 Picture

-• CDC: Visiting friends and family with certain medical conditions
+• CDC: Visiting friends and family with higher risk for severe illness

 When you visit friends & family who are at higher risk for severe illness from COVID-19, take these important steps.
 Wear cloth face coverings.
 Stay 6 at least feet apart.
 Meet outside if possible.
 Wash your hands often.
 Sanitize all touched surfaces.